Social Work & Care Management Services for Adults

 Our care managers also communicate with insurance companies to make sure the services we request are covered.

 A social worker meets with you at the bedside to explain your discharge plan and ensures it is carried out as seamlessly as possible.
 We can provide emotional support during a time of crisis and teach you and your family coping strategies that can help when facing serious illness or injury.
-We can also talk to you and your caregiver about the information you need to safely transition back into your home and what to expect as you continue in your recovery.
+We can also talk to you and your caregiver about the information you need to safely transition back into your home and what to expect as you continue your recovery.

 Coordination of Transportation and Home Care Services

-The care management and social work team can coordinate transportation from the hospital if necessary.
+The care management and social work teams can coordinate transportation from the hospital if necessary.
 We also make sure that you have the help that you need at home by making referrals to the appropriate home health agencies.

 For more information on care management and social work at NYU Langone Orthopedic Hospital, please call the care management and social work department at 212-598-6030.